So you want to become a UI designer?

 The most important thing to succeed as a UI designer is attitude.
 If you don’t have a personal drive to learn and grow then you won’t get very far!

 Being a UI designer means staying up to date on the latest design trends and changes in the industry.
 Things change fast!
 If you don’t keep up it’s easy to fall behind and become less relevant.

 You’re a team player!

-UI designers often work as part of a team.
+UI designers often work as part of a team with UX designers and others focused on product developement.
 This team could consist of other designers, programmers, marketers, salespeople, you name it!
 So it’s important to be comfortable working with others and communicating with colleagues of all levels.
 If you find it difficult to take constructive criticism, you might find you have trouble in this field.